t-ax/TwitterWeb3_React/README.md

 # Readme - Twitter Web 3 - React part

 ## #BuildSpaceProject
-I'm Tariq Axel, and this is my version of the Web3 project following the course taught within BuildSpace
+This is my version of the Web3 project following the course taught within BuildSpace

 ## #TweetOnTheBlockchain